soldair/node-qrcode/README.md

 QR code capacity
 ---

-This libary can encode a string up to lengths:
+This libary can encode this many bytes at each error correct level:

 - 2953 in error correct level L
 - 2331 in error correct level M